bricker/vivial/apps/marketing/README.md

 bin/http-proxy
 ```

-2. Connect to the Cloud SQL proxy (if needed).
+2. Connect to the Cloud SQL proxy.
 ```
 bin/cloud-sql-proxy
 ```